axelerant/testimonials-widget/readme.txt

 * "Read more" link column on testimonial posts admin page
 * Alternate destinations for "Read more" links
 * Alternating `.even` and `.odd` CSS classes for styling testimonial list entries
+* Auto flush URLs cache if archive or testimonial slugs change
 * Built-in update notification
 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
 * Deactivates self if no active or incorrect version of Testimonials Widget plugin